“I worry about being in therapy. I worry about not being in therapy”+

 My body just caved with every word.
 It was a sensation that hit me right in the chest.
 I felt utterly without life and without breath.
-I felt unsafe and insecure and even more frightened than when I had had to walk past the big German Shepard every day on my way to school as a kid.
+I felt unsafe, insecure, and even more frightened than when I had to walk past the big German Shepard every day on my way to school as a kid.
 Terrorised.
 I felt the world as I knew it had gone.
 And I didn’t want to walk out and see what was there instead.
 My legs were jelly, and I felt like I was falling backwards.

 For a few days.